NicolasKheirallah/NextJs-M365-Blog/data/blog/What-to-think-about-when-starting-with-Viva-Goals.md

 authors: ['default']
 ---

-# What should one plan about when with Viva goals and OKRs?
+# What should one plan about when using Viva goals and OKRs?

 ## Introduction